 Information and documentation which forms the basis of the Thunderbird BFS and BFSU in relation to Mineral Resources, Ore Reserves and metallurgy and process design has previously been reported as detailed below.
 The Company confirms that it is not aware of any new information or data that materially affects the information included in the relevant market announcements and, in the case of the July 2016 Thunderbird Mineral Resources and the July 2019 Thunderbird Ore Reserve, that all material assumptions and technical parameters underpinning the estimates in the relevant market announcement continue to apply and have not materially changed.
-In the case of the announcement entitled "BFS Update Materially Improves Project Economics" dated 31 July 2019, the Company confirms that all material assumptions underpinning any production target and any forecast financial information derived from any production target that is disclosed in this announcement continue to apply and have not materially changed.
-The Company confirms that the form and context of the Competent Person's findings are presented and have not been materially medified from the original market announcements.
+In the case of the July 2019, the Company confirms that all material assumptions underpinning any production target and any forecast financial information derived from any production target that is disclosed in this announcement continue to apply and have not materially changed.
+The Company confirms that the form and context of the Competent Person's findings are presented and have not been materially modified from the original market announcements.